Why Do People Kill Themselves? New Warning Signs

 Posted May 15, 2014

 Suicide is newsworthy because life is precious.
 In 1993, a 6-year old girl living in Florida stepped in front of a train.
 She left a note saying that she "wanted to be with her mother" who recently died from a terminal illness.
 This is the power of the human mind.
-A girl in Kindergarten thinks of the past and imagines a future that is so bleak, so devoid of meaningful moments without her mom, that she takes her own life.
-The same mental tools that distinguish us from other animals, the same mental tools that allow us to solve problems and produce creative works that give us symbolic immortality are the same tools that allow a 6-year old to contemplate a future that is terrible enough to physically leap into an oncoming train.
+A girl in Kindergarten thinks of the past and imagines a future so bleak, so devoid of meaningful moments without her mom, that she takes her own life.
+The same mental tools that distinguish us from other animals, the same mental tools that allow us to solve problems and produce creative works that give us symbolic immortality are the same tools that allow a 6-year old to contemplate a future that is terrible enough to leap into an oncoming train.
 If a 6-year old has the cognitive capacity to kill herself, then we need to step up our efforts to understand and prevent it from happening.

 There are a couple of instrumental studies that have helped make a dent in this problem.

 What they found deserves your undivided attention.
-The biggest difference was that the notes of suicide completers included much more detail about how they were a burden on other people and society at large compared to the attempters.
-In fact, this sense of burden was the only dimension that distinguished the suicide letters of these two groups.
+The biggest difference was that the notes of suicide completers included more detail about how they were a burden on other people and society at large compared to the attempters.
+In fact, this sense of burden was the only dimension that distinguished the letters of these two groups.
 You might be as surprised as me that hopelessness, amount of pain, and the belief that death will end the pain were common themes in the letters of both groups.
 Other studies have replicated these findings.

 - playing violent and extreme sports

-- getting multiple body piercings and tatoos
+- getting multiple body piercings and tattoos

 - shooting guns